campjs/campjs-ix/source/the-camp/index.md

 ## 🍻 Alcohol
 Beer and wine will be provided and small amounts of BYO alcohol are permitted.

 *You are expected to drink responsibly*.
-If you are intoxicated and your behaviour is causing concerns you will be given plenty of water and asked to go to bed.

 You may be asked to leave if your behaviour is impacting other campers or if you don&#39;t comply with organiser&#39;s requests.